-Continue to work with ConnDOT and the electronic upload process to continue our crash timeliness until we achieve 'green' status.
+While we have been continually "green", we must continue to work with ConnDOT and the electronic upload process to maintain our "green" crash timeliness status.
 Working with ConnDOT includes: - allowing their systems to interface with CTCVIEW to help identify the proper carriers (aka carrier match) involved in CMV reportable crashes. - Work with ConnDOT and their vendor during the train-the-trainer classes being provided to police departments on the new electronic PR-1 as it relates to CMVs. - fatal crash completeness to ensure our records are matched. - identifying PDs who have consistent issues with crash reporting so their issues do not affect timeliness and accuracy of the crash data.